 THEY ASK FOR PAYMENT/MONEY FOR MEET & GREET, CONCERT TICKETS, AND MORE

 Be aware of these fake accounts asking you for money.
-Besides not having the blue check mark by their name, asking you for money should be another warning sign that the account does not belong to them.
+Besides not having the blue check mark by their name, asking you for money should be a warning sign that the account does not belong to them.
 This is one of the reasons why these accounts are being created.
 To steal money from people.

 They send fans private messages asking for money in the form of a gift card.
 No Backstreet Boy (or any celebrity) will ask fans for money in order to meet them or for concert tickets.
 They will also not ask you for personal information.
 Often they will make absurd claims as to why they need the money.
 Should you get a message like this, block and report for fraud, scam, impersonation, fake profile, or any other option you see that fits the situation.
 Do not respond.
+They may find a way to hack you and steal money.
+Do not reply thinking you’re going to mess with them.
+You do not know if they can actually hack your account or not.

 COMMENTING ON OFFICIAL PAGES